-Federal Housing Administration (FHA): FHA certification may be at risk for condominium associations where short-term rentals are occurring as FHA statutorily prohibits transient housing and does not guarantee loans in condominium associations that permit rentals of less than 30 days.
+Federal Housing Administration.
+FHA certification may be at risk for condominium associations where short-term rentals are occurring as FHA statutorily prohibits transient housing and does not guarantee loans in condominium associations that permit rentals of less than 30 days.
 (12 USC 1731(b)).

-A condominium associations in violation of FHA prohibition on transient leasing are offered two compliance options: (1) The association may amend governing documents to remove bank owned property exemptions from transient leasing prohibitions, or (2) The association board may provide a dated and signed statement on association letterhead affirming that no units within the condominium project are leased for a term of less than 30 days and tenants are not provided services commonly associated with a hotel.
+A condominium association in violation of FHA prohibition on transient leasing are offered two compliance options: (1) The association may amend governing documents to remove bank owned property exemptions from transient leasing prohibitions or (2) The association board may provide a dated and signed statement on association letterhead affirming that no units within the condominium project are leased for a term of less than 30 days and tenants are not provided services commonly associated with a hotel.

-Freddie Mac: Freddie Mac does not accept "Condominium Hotel" projects.
-According to Freddie Mac's sellers guide, "A Condominium Hotel is a project that is operated and managed as a hotel, or similar type of transient property, even though the units are individually owned (5701.3 (b))."
-Further, "...The Seller must have policies and procedures in place and must take appropriate steps to ensure that a project is not a Condominium Hotel.
-To ensure that the project is not a Condominium Hotel, the Seller can rely on sources of information such as the resources listed below as part of its due diligence to determine whether a Mortgage is eligible for sale to Freddie Mac:
+Freddie Mac.
+Freddie Mac does not accept "condominium hotel" projects.
+According to Freddie Mac's sellers guide, "A condominium hotel is a project that is operated and managed as a hotel or similar type of transient property even though the units are individually owned (5701.3 (b))."
+Further, "...The seller must have policies and procedures in place and must take appropriate steps to ensure that a project is not a condominium hotel.
+To ensure that the project is not a condominium hotel, the seller can rely on sources of information such as the resources listed below as part of its due diligence to determine whether a mortgage is eligible for sale to Freddie Mac:

-- All Project Documents including but not limited to the by-laws, project budgets and financial statements - Any offering statements (or their equivalent) and marketing materials - Internet web sites, especially web sites for the project itself, the project developer, the entity marketing the project if other than the project developer, and press releases about the project - Contract for sale - Appraisal report (5701.10(a))."
+- All project documents including but not limited to the bylaws, project budgets and financial statements. - Any offering statements (or their equivalent) and marketing materials. - Internet websites, especially websites for the project itself, the project developer, the entity marketing the project if other than the project developer, and press releases about the project.

+- Contract for sale. - Appraisal report (5701.10(a))."

-Characteristics used to determine if a project is a Condominium Hotel include, "Mandatory or voluntary rental-pooling arrangements (or unit leasing programs) and revenue-sharing agreements are generally between the individual unit owners, and/or the HOA, the developer, successor to the developer or a third party.
+Characteristics used to determine if a project is a condominium hotel include, "Mandatory or voluntary rental-pooling arrangements (or unit leasing programs) and revenue-sharing agreements are generally between the individual unit owners, and/or the HOA, the developer, successor to the developer or a third party.
 These agreements may provide restrictions on the unit owner's use such as blackout dates and occupancy limits, thereby providing a ready supply of units for rent and a revenue share to the unit owners from the rental of the units (see section 5701.3(b)).
-If the underwriting of the project indicates that the project is operated and managed as a hotel or similar type of transient property, the project is a Condominium Hotel and any Mortgage secured by a unit in such project is not eligible for sale to Freddie Mac (5701.10(b))."
+If the underwriting of the project indicates that the project is operated and managed as a hotel or similar type of transient property, the project is a condominium hotel and any mortgage secured by a unit in such project is not eligible for sale to Freddie Mac (5701.10(b))."